A Beginners Solo Guide

 and the second time the game had heavy lag.

-As a solo, you want to play against as few other hunters as possible.
+As a solo-hunter, you want to play against as few other players as possible.
 In my experience, if you choose a server where the local time is between 05:00 in the morning and 12:00 noon, there won't be a lot of players online.
 Also, some servers have more high-level hunters than others.
 The North America West server is particularly difficult for solo players, as there are an excessive amount of high-level players.
 Playing on the European or the Australian servers is much easier, and there is no difference in lag as long as you play on the early hours, local time.

 The ground rules of Hunt: Showdown

 1: Stay alive.
 If you die, your hunter is dead and

 gone for good, including all items and player-xp.
 The only thing you get from a

 dead hunter, is half the bloodline-xp and money earned on the map.

 2: Stay silent.
 Sound is key to Hunt: Showdown.
 Any noise you make is a risk of being spotted and killed.
 Also, any sound you hear, may give you an advantage in knowing where other hunters are.